dianabenavidesp/PhDProject/L3SVM/README.md

 \[Chang and Lin, 2011\] Chih-Chung Chang and Chih-Jen Lin.
 LIB-SVM: a library for support vector machines.
 ACM TIST, 2(3):27, 2011.

-\[Benavides-Prado, Koh, Riddle\] AccGenSVM: Selectively Transferring from Source Hypotheses.
+\[Benavides-Prado, Koh and Riddle, 2017\] AccGenSVM: Selectively Transferring from Source Hypotheses.
 In IJCAI Proceedings, pp 1440-1446.
-Available at: https://www.ijcai.org/ proceedings/2017/0199.pdf
+Available at: https://www.ijcai.org/proceedings/2017/0199.pdf